Stray voltage: Degraded insulation on power conductors

-Stray voltage may be caused by damaged or degraded insulation.
+Stray voltage may leak via damaged or degraded insulation.
 Failing insulation is essentially a high impedance fault which will allow current to flow through any available path to ground, a condition which can cause shocks or fires if left unmitigated.
 This leakage can occur when there is damage caused by physical, thermal, or chemical stresses to insulation on power lines, especially but not limited to underground or underwater cables.
 Examples of this damage are swollen or cracked insulation from overheating, abrasions caused by digging or ground seizing, and corrosion damage from salt or oil exposure.
-Electrical leakage can also occur due to moisture, salt, dust, and dirt buildup on open air insulators in overhead power distribution.
-If the leakage in these cases is severe enough, it can lead to a pole fire.
+Electrical leakage can occur also from moisture, salt, dust, and dirt buildup on open air insulators in overhead power distribution.
+If the leakage in these cases is severe enough, it can lead to a utility pole fire.

 Leakage from single-wire earth return

 The term "stray voltage" is used for the gradient (rate of change with respect to distance) of electrical potential in the surface of the soil, associated with single-wire earth return electricity distribution systems used in some rural locations.
 This gradient is low at points far away from the earth return connections, but increases near the ground rods where the metallic circuit enters the earth.